as last amended, June 14, 2023

 - upon resolution of the Council provided two thirds of the votes cast at such meeting of the Council are in favour of calling a special meeting

-- upon written requisition of fifty regular members of the Association delivered to the Secretary of the Association, which requisition shall set forth the business proposed to be transacted at such special meeting
+- upon written requisition of twenty-five regular members of the Association delivered to the Secretary of the Association, which requisition shall set forth the business proposed to be transacted at such special meeting

 Notice of an annual general or a special meeting of the members shall be sent, at least thirty days prior to the date of the meeting, to all members at their last known postal or e-mail address as shown in the records of the Association.
 The notice shall set forth the place, day and hour of the meeting and, in the case of a special meeting, shall set forth the business to be transacted thereat.
 A special meeting shall be called for a time not later than sixty days after the secretary receives the requisition referred to in Section 4.02.
 Subject to the provisions above, any notice of meeting of members may be included in the official publication of the Association.